Devarapallivamsi/portfolioProjectsDA/Excel Projects/Readme.md

-The bike sales dashboard displays the sales trend by a number of variables, including age and the average daily commute distance.
+The bike sales dashboard displays the sales trend by a number of variables like age, average daily commute distance,region they live in etc.,.

 Flow of the project: